College of Education, Health and Society

 Earning a Teaching License

 Licensure as a classroom teacher in the state of Ohio, and most other states, requires completion of a baccalaureate licensure program, passing a licensure examination(s), and a background check.
 Programs in the Teacher Education and Educational Psychology departments are approved by the Ohio Department of Education.
 Each program, when combined with a baccalaureate degree, makes the candidate eligible for the Ohio teaching license in a selected teaching field.
+Teacher/Professional licensing requirements are subject to change.
+Please check appropriate state's board of education website for the most up-to-date licensure requirements.

 Students seeking licensure in more than one teaching field must meet all requirements for each field, including student teaching.
 These programs will exceed the minimum credit hours for graduation.